oblockton/KickStart-Excel/README.md

   * Create a line chart which graphs the relationship between a goal's amount and its chances at success, failure, or cancellation.

-## Submission

-* To submit, please upload the solution and files to a Github repo, dropbox, or google drive and submit the link to <https://bootcampspot.com/>.

 - - -

-### Copyright

-Trilogy Education Services © 2017.
-All Rights Reserved.